 We will approach your case with a criminal defense strategy that is best for your circumstances, which may include:

 - No Contest

 Your defense will be dictated by the evidence available, the accused’s driving record, and criminal history.

-If you have been charged with DUAC or DUI in Fort Mill & Greenville, South Carolina, contact our experienced criminal defense attorneys in Greenville today by calling (803) 548-2468 to schedule a free consultation to learn about your legal options and how we can pursue the best outcome for your case.
+If you have been charged with DUAC or DUI in Fort Mill & Greenville, South Carolina, contact our experienced criminal defense attorneys in Greenville today by calling (803) 548-2468 to schedule a consultation to learn about your legal options and how we can pursue the best outcome for your case.